 |Trinity College was pleased to launch the Robert Walker Prize for Essays in Law in 2013.
-The prize is named after an Honorary Fellow of the College, Lord Walker of Gestingthorpe, a recently retired Justice of the Supreme Court and former law student at Trinity.
-Lord Walker has for many years been a supporter of Law at Trinity, meeting students at college social events as well as more formally, judging moots (legal debates) and helping to connect the practice of law with its academic study.|
+The prize is named after an Honorary Fellow of the College, Lord Walker of Gestingthorpe, a retired Justice of the Supreme Court and former law student at Trinity.
+Lord Walker has for many years been a supporter of Law at Trinity, meeting students at College social events and, more formally, judging moots (legal debates) and helping to connect the practice of law with its academic study.|

 The Robert Walker Prize has three objectives:

-- to encourage students with an interest in Law to explore that interest by researching, considering and developing an argument about a legal topic of importance to modern society,
+- to encourage students with an interest in Law to explore that interest by researching, considering and developing an argument about a legal topic of importance to modern society;

-- to encourage those interested in Law to apply for a university course in Law, and
+- to encourage those interested in Law to apply for a university course in Law; and

 - to recognise the achievements of high-calibre students, from whatever background they may come.

-- Essays can be of any length up to 2,000 words (including any footnotes)
+- Essays can be of any length up to 2,000 words (including any footnotes).

 - Candidates may discuss the subject matter of the essay with other students and teachers at their school; however, the formulation of the argument and the writing of the essay must be the work of the student alone.